LATAEVIA/Find-Your-Beauty/README.md

 _An Android application that allows users to lookup businesses that offer beauty services by zip code._

-_Plan on adding the following features:_
-* Implement Firebase user authentication.
-* Save and retrieve data using Firebase.
-* Employ the Firebase-RecyclerAdapter to display from database.
-* Use SharedPreferences.
-* Utilize dialogs to inform users of errors, login status, etc.
-* Use a SearchView widget to gather user input.

 ## Prerequisites

 You will need the following things properly installed on your computer.